GtkWidget is the base class all widgets in GTK derive from.

 - public int get_size (Orientation orientation)

-Returns the content width or height of the widget, depending on
+Returns the content width or height of the widget.

 - public void get_size_request (out int width, out int height)